claryfray/ao3-scraper/README.md

 ## To-do
 Allow more options in graph generation.

-Create an interface so that fan statisticians can easily use this to generate what graphs they'd like instead of relying on hardcoding.
+Create an interface so that fan statisticians can easily use this to generate what graphs they'd like.

 ## Example usage